 The UK Apple website doesn't show prices until you sign in with a Uniday account.
 Visit the instructions from the Apple Student website (opens in new tab) for more information.

 Trade in your old Mac

 You can trade in Mac models from 2009 or newer, and depending on the make, model and condition of your device, you could earn up to $1500 off a MacBook Pro.
 US students can learn more at Apple's Trade-Up website.

+3

+The UK Apple website doesn't show prices until you sign in with a Uniday account.
+Visit the instructions from the Apple Student website (opens in new tab) for more information.

+Trade in your old Mac

+You can trade in Mac, HP, Lenovo and other computers, and depending on the make, model and condition of your device, you could earn up to $1,000 in credit.
+US students can learn more at the Apple GiveBack website.